by Melissa LaScaleia

 Colonel Robert Emmens was born in Medford, Oregon on June, 22 1914.
-After schooling in Oregon, he joined the United States Air Force, and became a pilot in 1938, assigned to the 17th Bomb Squadron.
+After schooling in his home state, he joined the United States Air Force, and became a pilot in 1938.
+He was assigned to the 17th Bomb Squadron.

-They were being held in Ashkhabad, near the Persian border, thousands of miles from Vladivostok, when they found a sympathetic Soviet officer.
-The man introduced them to an Afghani smuggler who supplied the officers with better food and other black market items.
+They were being held in Ashkhabad, near the Persian border.
+They were thousands of miles from Vladivostok, where they had first landed, when they found a Soviet officer who was sympathetic to their plight.
+The man introduced them to an Afghan smuggler who supplied the officers with better food and other black market items.
 They paid the smuggler $250 (won in a poker game the night before the mission) to lead them to a British embassy in Iran.
 With the help of British diplomats in Mashhad, they made their way to India and got a flight to the United States.

-The B-25 aircraft was kept by the Soviets, and was scrapped in the 1950’s.
+The B-25 aircraft that they flew into Russian territory was kept by the Soviets; it was scrapped later— in the 1950s.

 After the war, Emmens served in Europe and Japan on intelligence assignments.
 He was promoted to colonel.
 And in June 1955, he was assigned to supervise the construction efforts at the Myrtle Beach Air Force Base, which was newly being built.

 He later served as the commander of the 342nd Fighter-Day Wing, the first host unit at Myrtle Beach Air Force Base, and later as vice-commander of the 354th Fighter-Day Wing, which replaced the 342nd as the base’s permanent host unit.